openaudioserver/library/README.md

 ## Using the media index with NodeJS

+You can use NodeJS to access objects and work with the library's media, artists, genres, composers and albums arrays.
+The id arrays convert to objects with name, type and id.

-Library objects can be retrieved with an ID value.
-When using this method arrays of ids will be converted into names.
+Library objects can be retrieved with an ID:

-    library.getObject(id)

-Library arrays can be filtered, sorted, and paginated for you.
-Any array field can be used as a filter with different matching methods.
-When using this method arrays of ids will be converted into names.
-Default matching is `equal` and default sort is `asc`.
+    NODEJS library.getObject(albumid)

+    OBJECT RESPONSE {
+      data: {
+        type               album
+        id                 string
+        name               string
+        displayName        string
+        sortName           string
+        artists            array [ artists ]
+        composers          array [ composers ]
+        genres             array [ genres ]
+        tracks             array [ tracks ]
+      }
+    }

+Library arrays can be filtered, sorted and paginated:

-    library.getObjects(array, {
+    NODEJS library.getObjects(library.albums, {
       sort                 string
       sortDirection        string asc|desc
       offset               integer